umarhassan-mitodl/21l.021-spring-2022/content/pages/readings.md

 Shakespeare, William. *Twelfth Night*.
 In *Four Comedies*.
 Penguin Publishing Group, 1995.

-**Note:** As with your reading of Shakespeare's *The Taming of the Shrew*, you are free to use any print edition for *Twelfth Night* or the [one available through MIT](http://shakespeare.mit.edu/twelfth_night/index.html).
+**Note:** As with your reading of Shakespeare's *The Taming of the Shrew*, you are free to use any print edition for *Twelfth Night* or the {{% resource_link "84dfe5d3-773d-464b-90b4-4f9284369805" "one available through MIT" %}}.

 #### Optional Film